This New Yorker used YouTube to launch a successful business

 Future Goals

-Currently, Campoli continues to upload weekly videos -- something she's done since 2013 -- to her channel, which boasts over 134-thousand subscribers and also has a membership service on her website.
+Currently, Campoli continues to upload weekly videos -- something she's done since 2013 -- to her channel, which boasts over 134,000 subscribers and also has a membership service on her website.

 "I want to make a difference for at least a million women," she said.
 "I do not know what that looks like, but really have a million women be like, this has changed my life."

-Campoli imparts four tenets of her lifestyle to her followers: attention, nutrition, fitness, and mindset.
+Campoli imparts four tenets of her lifestyle to her followers: attention, nutrition, fitness and mindset.
 She hopes to continue to grow her following and engage in more live events in New York and around the world.

 "It's because of social media...that I'm able to reach people all over," Campoli said.
 "That's huge and I'm just super grateful."